orbitjs/orbitjs-site/src/v0.14/guide/data-sources.md

 * `Syncable` - Applies a transform or transforms to a source via a `sync` method.

+### Events

+All of the interfaces above emit events that share a common pattern.
+For an interface with a given method `x`, the following events will be emitted:
+`beforeX`, `x`, and `xFail`.
+For example, updatable sources have an `update` method and can emit `beforeUpdate`, `update`, and `updateFail` events.

+In addition, any mutations caused by calling `x` will also be emitted with the general `transform` event.

+Processing occurs as follows (feel free to substitute `update`, `query`, etc. for `x`):

+1. `x` is called on a source.

+2. The `beforeX` event is emitted by the source.
+Any promises that are returned from listeners will be settled serially.
+Any errors encountered will prevent further processing and cause the source to emit the `xFail` event.

+3. `x` is processed internally by the source.
+Any errors encountered will prevent further processing and cause the source to emit the `xFail` event.

+4. The `transform` event is emitted if `x` resulted in any mutations.
+Any promises that are returned from listeners will be settled serially.
+Errors will NOT prevent further processing.

+5. The `x` event is emitted.
+Any promises that are returned from listeners will be settled serially.
+Errors will NOT prevent further processing.

+There's a clear turning point after `x` has been processed internally by the source.
+While listeners can block processing of `x` in the `beforeX` event by returning a promise that fails, after `x` has been processed such failures will be ignored by the emitter.

 ### Data flows

 The `Updatable`, `Queryable`, `Pushable`, and `Pullable` interfaces all